publiclab/Leaflet.DistortableImage/README.md

 <br>

 <blockquote>Our "doubleClick" handlers mentioned above use a custom <strong><code>singleclick</code></strong> event to run logic on map <code>dblclick</code> while allowing the images on the map to remain <code>selected</code>.
-You can read more about the implications of this and how to disable it on our wiki <a href="https://github.com/publiclab/Leaflet.DistortableImage/wiki/The-singleclick-event">"The singleclick event"</a>.</blockquote>
+You can read more about the implications of this and how to disable it on our wiki <a href="https://github.com/publiclab/Leaflet.DistortableImage/wiki/The-singleclick-event">"singleclick event"</a>.</blockquote>

 ---